BoHsunHuang/Real-Time_Frequency_Moment_Estimation_on_FPGA/README.md

 The frequency moment estimator is realized by Verilog HDL in the data plane of the NetFPGA-Plus framework in an UltraScale+ XCU200 FPGA.

+A live demo of the Frequency Moments & Shannon Entropy measurement on Xilinx U200 FPGA card by replaying the synthetic trace of MAWI+CAIDA2007 DDoS attacking traffic can be found in the YouTube link.
+[Live Demo Screen](https://youtu.be/2DYGdhCmW_4)

 ## Testbed Setup

 The trace can be re-played by using TCPReplay via Mellanox ConnectX-5 100G NIC to the Xilinx Alveo U200 FPGA card through a QSFP28 AOC Cable.